 National Palace Museum

 The museum offers free guided tours in English at 10am and 3pm.
-Tour contents vary with each guide, but all offer a good overview.
-If you prefer to move about at your own pace, there's an English headphone guide (NT$200).
+If you prefer to move about at your own pace, there's an English headphone guide (NT$100).

 An annex at the front of the museum (to the left as you head up the stairs) holds regular special exhibitions, which cost extra to attend.

 To reach the museum from Shilin MRT station, head out Exit 1 to Zhongzheng Rd and catch R30 (red 30), minibus 18 or 19, or buses 255, 304 or 815.
 It's about 15 minutes to the museum.
 From Dazhi MRT station take bus B13 (brown 13).